-Brenda Ster is the mastermind behind The Socialite Suite and SassySuite.com.
+Brenda Ster is the mastermind behind Social Marketing for Direct Sales and The Elite Suite.
 She is passionate about helping women find their own voice in this big scary world online, and helping change the stereotype of Direct Sellers being ‘spammy’.
 She promotes leading with relationships and value in business.
 She’s honest, everyone’s cheerleader, and selfless.
 She also happens to love the color Pink, Sharpies, and the Green Bay Packers.
 So she is totally relatable!

 After taking the EPIC course, I knew I needed more of Brenda’s training.
 Between January 2017 and today I invested in every training course she offers.
 I learned how to brand myself to stand out in my business.
 I learned how to more effectively use the social media platforms I was already on.
 I learned how to follow up, how the whole ‘Attraction Marketing’ thing works, that having a funnel strategy is important, and the list goes on.